Ever notice how your closest friends can sometimes ask for more than you have to give?

 "Burdened with a low self-image, we mistakenly believe our time is worth less than others' time.
 We wrongly assume our goals and interests are inferior to other people's goals and interests.
 We perceive our value to the world as somehow less than the value offered by those around us."

-This mindset can lead us to be too accommodating, letting others take advantage of our kindness.
-Plus, many of us avoid bringing up our boundaries because we fear conflict, which can lead to frustration and resentment down the line.
 Being aware of these traps is super important if we want to create healthy boundaries that honor both ourselves and our friendships.
-If it’s difficult for you, a clinical psychologist may help you with setting better boundaries, which is crucial for improving your own well-being and maintaining healthy relationships.
+If it's difficult for you, a clinical psychologist may help you set better boundaries, which are crucial for improving your well-being and maintaining healthy relationships.

 Boundaries for different types of friendships

 Boundaries can look pretty different depending on who you're friends with and your communication styles.
 With best friends, things tend to be more laid-back.
 In close friendship, you usually share personal things and expect support and understanding from each other, which deepens your connection.
-But even in those close friendships, it’s important to respect each other’s time and space to keep balance.
+But even in those close friendships, it's important to respect each other's time and space to keep the balance.

 Work friends are a bit different.
 Although you can have some fun moments together from time to time, it's best to keep things more professional.
 Sharing personal details isn't always necessary, so setting limits helps keep work relationships positive and drama-free.